Mercedes-Benz South Africa: Models

+Previous

 In the 1950s and 1960s, CDA, on behalf of its customer Daimler-Benz, was one of the critics of the political guidelines for the increasing domestic production share, as this would not result in satisfactory quality in South Africa.
 In the course of the more stringent requirements, MBSA also temporarily bought body panels from Volkswagen of South Africa.

 One of the best-known vehicles made in East London is a red Mercedes-Benz S 500 from Nelson Mandela.
 MBSA workers built this vehicle in unpaid overtime from parts provided by the company free of charge.
 It was given to Mandela in 1990 after his release.
 Today, the vehicle is in the Apartheid Museum in Johannesburg.

-The C-Class has been the focus of car production for a long time.
-C-Class vehicles manufactured in South Africa have been and are also exported to Australia (since 1997), Japan (since 2000) and the United States (since 2007).
+The C-Class has been the focus of the brand's South African manufacturing for decades.
+SA manufactures C-Class vehicles for its domestic market, as well as for export to Australia (since 1997), Japan (since 2000), and the United States (since 2007).

 In 2015, MBSA manufactured the one millionth passenger car.
 In the same year, truck production (which had only started four years later) reached a level of 125,000 units.

 In addition to Mercedes-Benz models, CDA and MBSA also manufactured other vehicles.
 From 1982 to 2000 CDA/MBSA produced Honda models.
 After the first global joint venture between Daimler-Benz and Mitsubishi, MBSA started manufacturing the Colt L200 pick-up in 1994.
 In 2006, the Dodge brand found its way into the South African model range.

+Current

+Mercedes-Benz South Africa manufactures the C-Class sedan at its East London, Eastern Cape plant.
+The vehicle is produced for the domestic and export markets, in both left- and right-hand drive variants.
+Production of the fifth-generation W206 C-Class commenced at the plant in 2021.